 Financial Aid Path: Another useful site including information on types of scholarships and financial aid tips.

 Free Scholarship Searches Page: A site with links to more than 70 free, online scholarship search sites listing thousands of scholarships and financial aid awards worth billions of dollars.

 GoodCall Scholarship Search: A redefining scholarship search engine.
 Updated daily and no personal information is required to search and apply for funds.

 GradPath: A tool that functions as a “Go Fund Me” for college.
 This crowdfunding platform connects students with their community in order to help offset the cost of college and graduate with less debt.

-Horatio Alger Association Scholarships: A series of scholarships, $5,000 and up for students who demonstrate significant financial need, as well as co-curricular and community service involvement.
+Horatio Alger Association Scholarships: A series of scholarships for students who demonstrate significant financial need, as well as co-curricular and community service involvement.
 Deadlines vary per scholarship.

 International Financial Aid and Scholarship Search: A search engine that finds scholarships specific to your school, state, and degree program.

 International Scholarships.com: An online database of scholarships for graduates and undergraduates; specific to location and degree program.

 LendEDU: A guide for students seeking information of reliable Private Student Loan companies.
 The guide also outlines the process of how to apply for private student loans as well as cosigner, interest and repayment information.